Videos and audio recordings of Osama bin Laden

-Most of the tapes were released directly (by mail or messenger) to Arabic language satellite television networks, primarily al Jazeera.
+Most of the tapes were released directly (by mail delivery messenger) to Arabic language satellite television networks, primarily Al Jazeera.

-Audio or videos
+Audios and videos

 October 7, 2001

-Just after US and NATO forces launched strikes in Afghanistan, bin Laden released a video tape, stating that "America has been hit by god at its most vulnerable point, destroying, thank God, its most prestigious buildings," referencing the September 11 attacks on the United States.
+Just after U.S. and NATO forces launched strikes in Afghanistan, bin Laden released a video tape, stating that "America has been hit by God at its most vulnerable point, destroying, thank God, its most prestigious buildings," referencing the September 11 attacks on the United States.
+He portrayed the attack as God's retaliation for suffering imposed on Muslims, particularly those in Palestine.
 Bin Laden did not claim responsibility for the attacks in the recording.

 December 13, 2001

 On November 10, 2001, U.S. military forces in Jalalabad found a video tape of bin Laden.